Managing HPE BIOS resources

 A PATCH request to the Bios settings URI with a body containing

-saves Bios attributes
+`"SaveUserDefaults": "Yes"` saves Bios attributes

-and Service Bios attributes in the default.user
+**and Service Bios attributes** in the `default.user` member

-of their respective BaseConfigs[]
+of their respective `BaseConfigs[]` array.

-Look for string "Service Bios" in this documentation section for more info concerning this HPE Bios extension.
+Look for the string "Service Bios" in this documentation section

 PATCH /redfish/v1/Systems/1/Bios/Settings/